MikeXydas/BusRoutesClassification/README.md

 ## Running

 Set up the environment according to the requirements.txt.
-You will see that we have 4 .py.
+You will see that we have 4 .py files.
 Each one will be explained in this README.
 The modules will take some time to be executed (depending on your computer).

 ## Modules explanation

   First of all, you will see that I am using on all my modules the **haversine distance**.
-This formula takes into account the curve of the
-  earth, offering us more accurate distance computation.
+  This formula takes into account the curve of the earth, offering us more accurate distance computation.
   More on that: https://en.wikipedia.org/wiki/Haversine_formula

   Also, the output .html files of the modules can be found in the corresponding directories.